The Crypto Guide

 Many cryptos try to differentiate themselves to address specific problems, they share a common set of characteristics: security, transparency, immutability, global accessibility, speed and price.

 Security: Bitcoin is secured by the network of computers around the world that are constantly confirming transactions on the Bitcoin blockchain.
 It is almost impossible to tamper with Bitcoin.
 Once a transaction is confirmed it stays on the Bitcoin blockchain forever unlike many traditional assets that can be tampered with.
-Cryptos are decentralised.
+Cryptos are decentralized.
 Records don’t exist in one location but in hundreds or thousands of servers around the world.
 In the case of Bitcoin, the network can only be compromised if 51% of the computing power of the servers is directing a malicious coordinated attack.
 Which is almost impossible unlike traditional digital records that are stored in one central location.

 Transparency: Almost every cryptocurrency is open source, its source code is available for everyone to see.
 It is completely transparent.
 With the use of “explorers” it is possible for anyone to see every transaction that has ever been executed since the crypto's creation.

 Immutability: It is immutable because no one can change the transaction history.
 These records can never be changed except when an ecosystem complete collapses.